stealth-startup/openexchange/OpenExchangeLib/README.txt

 use pip to install this package so that you can uninstall it later if needed.

-install:
-cd DIR/TO/openexchangelib  (where this README.txt resides)
-pip install .
+install (dir-of-openexchangelib is where this README.txt resides): pip install dir-of-openexchangelib

 uninstall:
 pip uninstall openexchangelib